monix/monix/README.md

 See **[monifu-sample](https://github.com/monifu/monifu-sample)** for
 a project exemplifying Monifu used both on the server and on the client.

 The packages are published on Maven Central.
-Compiled for Scala 2.11.5 and Scala.js 0.6.0.
-Older versions are no longer supported.
+Currently compiled for *Scala 2.10.x*, *2.11.x* and *Scala.js 0.6.x*.
+Monifu's compatibility extends to the latest 2 major Scala versions and to the latest major Scala.js version.
+In other words support for *Scala 2.10.x* will be kept for as long as possible, but you should not rely on it after Scala 2.12 is out.

 - Current stable release is: `1.0-RC2`